“You can’t go to the team celebration,” I was told by my boss. “You’re a contractor and contractors aren’t allowed to attend employee functions.”

 It’s all about baby steps.
 Start by getting curious about what thoughts trigger your emotions and why this happens.
 Try not to judge this part of yourself.
 It’s very hard not to judge, and if you are anything like me you’ll still judge yourself.
 If this happens, just notice it and then focus back on thoughts and emotions.

 At the end of every night, think of a person/situation that you’ve struggled with recently.
-Then ask yourself these four questions:
+Then ask yourself these five questions:

 - Why do you feel this way?
 (Truly feel how you feel.
 Let it soak in.)